JavaScript-NZ/Society-Documentation/Conference_Code_of_Conduct.md

 * A [first/second/third/seventeenth] offense resulting in a warning from staff
 * Continuing to harass after any "No" or "Stop" instruction
-* A pattern of harassing behavior, with or without warnings
+* A pattern of harassing behaviour, with or without warnings
 * A single serious offense (e.g., punching or groping someone)
 * A single obviously intentional offense (e.g., taking up-skirt photos)
 * [Your guideline here]